appsody/website/content/docs/stacks/stacks-overview.md

 - `incubator/`: The stacks in the incubator folder are actively being worked on to satisfy the stable criteria.

-- `experimental/`: Experimental stacks are not being actively been worked on and may not fulfill the requirements of an Appsody stack.
+- `experimental/`: Experimental stacks are not being actively worked on and may not fulfill the requirements of an Appsody stack.
 These can be used for trying out specific capabilities or proof of concept work.

 ### Official Appsody Repositories